 While B2B and B2C are completely different things, many people confuse one for another.
-A B2B content is aimed towards industries and companies while writing for B2C is aimed to stir consumers’ interest.
-In content marketing it is important to know the difference between the two so that the right audience is exposed to the right type of content.
+A B2B content is aimed towards industries and companies.
+But content marketing for B2C is aimed to stir consumers’ interest.
+In content marketing it is important to know the difference between the two.
+This way, the right audience is exposed to the right type of content.

 The key difference between content writing for B2B and B2C